adambard/learnxinyminutes-docs/kotlin.html.markdown

  * Both primary and secondary constructors are optional, but secondaries must
  * directly or indirectly (through other constructors) call the primary.
  */
-public class Customer(firstName: String) {
+public class Address(street: String) {

-    // The code for primary constructor should be defined in init block.
-If it
+    // The code for primary ctor should be defined in init block.
+If ctor has
-    // has any parameters, they will be available. init {
+    // any parameters, they will be available. init {
-        println("${firstName} passed as primary constructor parameter.")
+        println("${street} passed as primary constructor parameter.")
     }
     init {
-        println("Multple init blocks allowed.")
+        println("Multiple init blocks allowed.")
     }

-    // Mutable Property declaration full syntax (read-only is like mutable
+    // Property declaration full syntax.
-    // except that setter declaration is not allowed, and is declared with `val`)
-    // var <propertyName>: <PropertyType> [= <property_initializer>]
+    // <var/val> <propertyName>: <PropertyType> [= <property_initializer>]
     // <getter>
-    // <setter>
+    // <setter> // Not allowed for val! (read-only property).

-    // firstName from primary constructor arg available in property initializer val myName = firstName.toUpperCase() // Read-only property
+    // street from primary constructor arg available in property initializer.
+    // Read-only property.
+Setters are not allowed.
+(Default getter and setter
+    // are used).
+    var myStreet = street.toUpperCase()

-    // Mutable property.
-Note: Type is *required* for public properties! public var changeMe : Int = 42
+    // Mutable property (Default getter and setter are used). public var changeMe : Int = 42

     // Custom getter and setter
     var PrefixedAndUpercased: String
-    get() = this.toUpperCase()
+    get() = this.myStreet.toUpperCase()
-    set(value) { // Convention is to use `value` as arg name for setter.
+    set(value) { // Convention is to use `value` as arg name for setter. this.myStreet = "Street: " + value
-        @TODO
     }

-    // @TODO more on properties, getters and setters, default values.
+    // ERROR!
+Type is *required* for public properties.
+    // public var whatAmIReally = 1010

+    // ERROR! explicit initializer is required for var.
+    // var somwthingWithDefault = Int?

+    // Custom accessor
+    var y: Int = 1000;

+    val isBig: Boolean
+      get() = this.y > 100

+    var xAsStr: String
+      get() = this.y.toString()
+      set(value) {
+//         this.y =
+      }

     // Secondary constructors are prefixed with `constructor`
-    // Calling other constructors with `this` keyword. constructor(firstName: String, lastName: String) : this(firstName) {
+    // Calling other constructors with `this` keyword. constructor(street: String, city: String) : this(street) {
-        println("The constructor who takes a lastName called with"
+        println("The secondary constructor which takes two args was called, "
-            + "value $lastName was called.")
+            + "value '$street' passed to primary constructor, and '$city' used"
+            + " just right here.")
     }
-}

-fun ClassPropertyDemo() {
-   val cus = Customer("some one") // No new keyword.
-   val name = cus.firstName // Accessors are called.
 }

 /**